 Intangible assets typically have finite useful lives that are amortized over their useful lives and primarily consist of affiliate contract expansion, acquired subscribers-cable, and off market leases.
 Affiliate contract expansion and acquired subscribers-cable intangibles are amortized over the period in which those relationships are expected to contribute to our future cash flows and are also reduced by management fee waiver credits received from Sprint in connection with the 2017 non-monetary exchange.
 Other finite-lived intangible assets, are generally amortized using the straight-line method of amortization.
-Such finite-lived intangible assets are subject to the impairment provisions of ASC 360, where impairment is recognized and measured only if there are events and circumstances that indicate that the carrying amount may not be recoverable.
+Such finite-lived intangible assets are subject to the impairment provisions of ASC 360, Property, Plant and Equipment, where impairment is recognized and measured only if there are events and circumstances that indicate that the carrying amount may not be recoverable.
 The carrying amount is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use of the asset group.
 An impairment loss is recorded if after determining that it is not recoverable, the carrying amount exceeds the fair value of the asset.

-Finite-lived intangible assets and liabilities are being amortized over the following periods:
+Finite-lived intangible assets and liabilities are being amortized over the following estimated useful lives that were established on the dates acquired:

-Useful Life
+Estimated Useful Life

 Affiliate contract expansion 4 - 14 years

 Favorable and unfavorable leases - wireless 1 - 28 years

 Acquired subscribers - cable 3 - 10 years

 Other intangibles 15 - 20 years

-There were no impairment charges on intangible assets for the years ended December 31, 2017, or 2016.
+There were no impairment charges on intangible assets for the years ended December 31, 2018, 2017 or 2016.